 Sexy & Sustainable Swimwear Alternatives To Fast Fashion

-Let's get started!
+Let's get going!

 Sexy & Sustainable Swimwear

-Production | All of their swimwear is cut and sewn in China at a manufacturer that aligns with Baiia's social responsibility and environmental consciousness mission.
-Their seamstresses are encouraged to take their time with each garnet as they are not paid based on the amount produced.
+Production | All of Baiia's swimwear is cut and sewn in China by a company that supports the brand's commitment to social responsibility and environmental awareness.
+Because they are not compensated depending on the quantity created, their seamstresses are encouraged to take their time with each garnet.

 2. Coral Secret